MegaNav Container

 One student at a time.

-Welcome!
-We are delighted you are considering Timothy Christian Schools.
-We are a nondenominational PK-12th grade school located in Elmhurst, Illinois.
+Timothy is a nondenominational PS-12th grade school located in Elmhurst, Illinois.
 From personalized and targeted instruction in the classroom, to clubs that give students real-world experiences — we combine challenging programs with culture that encourages a Christ-centered community.
 We want our students to live up to their full God-given potential.
 But we also train them to be courageous followers of Christ.

 Timothy wants to enroll families who are wholly aligned with our mission, vision, and values.
 Moreover, we want a strong partnership between the school, home, and church.
 Applicants must be a member of a Bible believing church in order to enroll their child at Timothy.
 Therefore, Timothy requires a church or pastor's letter of recommendation as part of the application process.